Grant Program Guidelines

 - Actual vs. proposed project budget, and an explanation of any differences.

-Along with the report, the Grantee must submit photograph(s) or video for use on the MAFA website, publications, and/or social media, and photo release form(s) giving permission to publish.
+Along with the report, the Grantee must submit 3 to 6 photograph(s) or video for use on the MAFA website, publications, and/or social media, and photo release form(s) giving permission to publish.
 The balance of grant funds will not be paid until photos and appropriate releases are received.

 See Photo Release Guidelines for downloadable release form.